 Off course he had many wives, most of them for strategic alliances,though had a huge set of concubines to fulfill his carnal desires.The story about Anarkali, is that she was an Italian merchant’s daughter whose father was murdered by pirates and then she was sold as a slave, and brought up by some guy who run a harem,who then gifted it to Turkish Sultan as a virgin.This King of Turkey then presented her to Akbar.

-Akbar really liked her as she was beautiful, but then Salem also fell for her.So basically both had to opportunity to make love to her.
+Akbar really liked her as she was beautiful, but then Salem also fell for her.So basically, both had the opportunity to make love with her.

 Inspiration has come from the author Alex Rutherford,who wrote the book, Empire of the Moghul Ruler of the world!

 Posted in Akbar and tagged Akbar, Alex Rutherford, Anarkali, Asia, author, Christen, Cinema of India, Emperor, Fateh, Indian films, King, Lahore, Mariam-uz-Zamani, Mughal emperors, Mughal Empire, Princess, Punjabi people, Salim Chishti, Salim Chisti, Turkey, War and peace by admin with 13 comments.